nbittich/adana/README.md

 You can dynamically load a script written in adana in the repl.
 Assuming you've cloned the repo and you use docker, here's an example of how to do it.

-Note that the extension can be anything.
+Note that the extension must be `.adana`.

 - map the example directory as a docker volume: